-Enjoy the support of the sturdy tree behind you.
-As we move our awareness into the back of our body, we connect to a more universal part of ourselves, our deep authentic Self.
-We recognize that we are part of something bigger – that your desire for something more – to step into your power, wisdom, and nurturing energy – that this is an awareness within us that just wants to expand.
+Feel the support of the sturdy tree behind you.
+As we move our awareness into the back of our body, we connect to a more universal part of ourselves, our deeper, more authentic Self.

-Let the imagery fade away and just sit, allowing thoughts, feelings, sensations to flow by.
-You’re meditating!
+Let the imagery fade away and just sit, allowing thoughts, feelings, and sensations to flow by.
+Look Ma – you’re meditating!

-Now do it mama!
-Close your eyes and do it.
-2 minutes if a great start!
-10 minutes!
+Now do it Mama!
+Close your eyes and start.
+2 minutes is a great start!
+10 minutes is wonderful!
 1 minute or whatever you have will make a difference.

 1.)
 Sit tall

 2.)
 Close your eyes and imagine you’re in a river.
 Now picture yourself stepping out.

 3.)
-Sit down on the cool earth and lean back against a tree.
-Enjoy the warmth of the sun coming down through the top of your head, and let the breeze of your emotions blow as it will.
+Sit down on the cool earth and lean back against a warm tree.
+Enjoy the sun shining down on the top of your head, and let the soft (or strong) breeze of your emotions blow as it will.